arburty/todo-command/README.md

 This is a simple tool for making and organizing a To Do list.

 # Instructions
+by simply typing 'todo' the To Do list is printed to the terminal

 ## - add
 First add items to the todo list using add. add takes at least two elements, a flag and a string.